 Bouygues has in place appropriate processes for reporting concerns with the business, including a whistleblowing policy and a designated Compliance Officer and Deputy Compliance Officer.

-It is considered that subcontracting, as set out in Section 2 above is an area of Bouygues' business activities where there could be a higher risk of slavery or human trafficking taking place.
+It is considered that subcontracting and the supply chain, as set out in Section 2 above, is an area of Bouygues' business activities where there could be a higher risk of slavery or human trafficking taking place.